Key questions surround the death of a nearly blind refugee after he was dropped off at a coffee shop alone

 A city spokesperson said Wednesday the death appeared health-related and exposure and homicide had been ruled out.
 But on Thursday, Ryan, the mayor, said the medical examiner had not yet released its full findings.

-According to preliminary information, Shah Alam did not have shoes on, just orange booties from the detention center, when he was dropped off by agents, Ryan said.
+Shah Alam did not have shoes on, just orange booties from the detention center, when he was dropped off by agents, said Ryan, citing preliminary information.

 The day Shah Alam was dropped off at the coffee shop, the area saw light freezing rain with temperatures in the low 30s.
 There was snow and fog over the next two days, with temperatures hovering around freezing for at least 24 consecutive hours.